phanidora/Spin-up-Splunk-using-Terraform.-/README.md

            5. Failed vs. Successful Attempts - www*: A stacked bar chart comparing failed and successful login attempts across all www servers.

-- **Data Analysis:** A sample dataset prices.csv is added as input look up, and basic analysis is presented using Splunk's searching and reporting capabilities below
+- **Data Analysis for prices:** A sample dataset prices.csv is added as input look up, and basic analysis is presented using Splunk's searching and reporting capabilities below

     - ***Analysis-1:*** Summary of Products and Prices.
        - Objective: Provide a summary of the average, minimum, and maximum prices.